MurkySoup/sova-scan/README.md

 This Bash script scans a target filesystem and builds a database of files with unusual properties that might indicate the presence of obfuscated code.
 Output is in the form of a MySQL flatfile for easy import and analysis.
 This script DOES NOT definitively identify or classify anything-- it's strictly an intelligence-gathering tool.

+The original intent was to help located heavily obfuscated PHP scripts, as normal scanners would overlook them with annoying consistency.

 This script uses system utilities that should be available on virtually any modern Linux distro and  should be relatively easy to adapt for use on *BSD or other Unix-like systems.

 ## Some Things To Know